Karin L. Zipf

 Office: Brewster A-219

 Dr. Karin Zipf's North Carolina roots run deep.
 Born in Durham and raised in Rocky Mount, she developed a fascination for southern history.
 As a college student, she attended and graduated from Wake Forest University in Winston-Salem.
 After six years pursuing her masters and doctoral degrees in history at the University of Georgia, Zipf returned to North Carolina to teach at North Carolina Wesleyan College.
 From 2000-01 she served on the faculty at Appalachian State University in Boone.
-In August 2001, she joined the East Carolina University History Department in Greenville, where she hopes that she has completed her very comprehensive "tour" of the state.
+In August 2001, she joined the East Carolina University History Department in Greenville.

-As her life and career have progressed, Dr. Zipf has reaffirmed her deep and abiding intellectual interest in the history of the United States, the American South, and North Carolina.
-Her interests lie in the region's political culture and gender and race relations.
+As her life and career have progressed, Dr. Zipf has reaffirmed her deep and abiding intellectual interest in the history of the United States, the American South, and the Atlantic World.
+Her interests lie in the study of law, politics, and gender and race relations.
 Her book, Labor of Innocents: Forced Apprenticeship in North Carolina, 1715-1919 appeared in 2005.
-Labor of Innocents examines the social and legal impact of apprenticeship on historical constructions of the family and patriarchal relations.
+The book examines the social and legal impact of apprenticeship on historical constructions of the family and patriarchal relations.
 Her articles on gender, race, women, apprenticeship, and Reconstruction have appeared in the Journal of Southern History, the Journal of Women's History, the North Carolina Historical Review, and the Georgia Historical Quarterly.
-Her next project examines North Carolina’s public welfare system from 1885-1996.
+Her latest book project, Bad Girls at Samarcand: Juvenile Delinquency and a Capital Offense in the Age of Eugenics, examines North Carolina's institutionalization and sterilization of juveniles in the Depression-era South.

 Labor of Innocents: Forced Apprenticeship in North Carolina, 1715-1919 (LSU Press, 2005).